fodela/Data-Structure-and-Algorithm/lessons.md

 **Preorder**
 In a preorder traversal, we visit the root node first, then recursively do a preorder traversal of the left subtree, followed by a recursive preorder traversal of the right subtree

+root node => left subtree => right subtree

+**Inorder**
+We recursively do an inorder traversal on the left subtree, visit the root node, and finally do a recursive inorder traversal of the right subtree

+left subtree => root node => right node